-This report provides preliminary data on the confirmed COVID-19 cases from November 25 - December 8, 2020.
+This report provides preliminary data on the confirmed COVID-19 cases from December 2 - December 15, 2020.
 A person is counted as a confirmed COVID-19 case if they had a positive confirmatory laboratory test (for example, polymerase chain reaction (PCR) tests or nucleic acid amplification tests (NAT) that detect genetic material of SARS-CoV-2, the virus that causes COVID-19).
-Antigen positive tests are counted as probable cases and are not currently included in the case count rates and graphs in this report.
+Antigen positive tests are counted as probable cases.